Language

 Switch between Static and Kinetic friction using the toggle at the top

-Use the Normal Force Helper to calculate N from mass and angle for inclined planes
+Use the Normal Force Helper to get N from mass and angle for inclined planes

-Click Use in the coefficient reference table to quickly fill friction values
+Click Use in the coefficient reference table to fill a friction value instantly

 Want to learn more?
 Read documentation →